Zeioth/zeioth-zmk/README.md

     sudo adafruit-nrfutil --verbose dfu serial --package nice_nano_bootloader-_s140_6.1.1.zip -p /dev/ttyS0 -b 115200 --singlebank --touch 1200

 ## How to use - REQUIREMENTS
 This firmware is for spanish.
-So your system's keyboard distribution must be spanish querty.
-The firmware convert it in real time to spanish WORKMAN layout.
+Your system's keyboard distribution must be spanish querty.
+The firmware will convert it in real time to spanish WORKMAN layout.

 ## How to use - LAYERS
 * Default layer: Workman layout + spanish ñ/Ñ character.